What’s the deal with IP-Enabled Access Control

 Like the subway during New York rush hour, one reader’s failure in some of the old security systems used to cause problems for the entire system.
 With IP-Enabled Access Control that isn’t the case.
 If a single reader experiences problems, maintenance professionals can be alerted to its location immediately and your facility’s other access points will resume business as usual.
 There is also much less training required to manage IP-Enabled systems, so the fact that this type of access control is easier on your maintenance teams is really just the cherry on top.

 Any other questions?
-Send us an email at email@example.com to let us know how we can best help you.
+Contact us to let us know how we can best help you.